nubomedia/developer-guidelines/docs/paas/paas-introduction.md

 # Guidelines on Building Application
-This section explains the steps necessary in building your application and deploying on the NUBOMEDIA cloud platform.
+Before you embark on creating your application, here are some necessary guidelines on building and deploying your application on the NUBOMEDIA PaaS.

 # Building from Source Code